Shelf Company: What It Is and How to Buy One in Singapore

 Choosing your shelf company

-The process of buying a shelf company starts with choosing the company you want to buy.
+The process of buying a shelf company starts with choosing the company you wish to buy.

 For example, you may want to choose your shelf company based on its date of incorporation.
-As mentioned above, the older the shelf company, the more expensive it generally tends to be.
+As mentioned above, the more established the shelf company, the more expensive it generally tends to be.

 You may also choose your shelf company based on its name.
 However, do not worry if you cannot find a shelf company with a name that you like.

 This is because you can change the company’s name later.
-The seller might also offer this name-changing service for free.
+The seller might also offer this name-changing service at no cost.

 Negotiating with the seller